waku-org/specs/standards/application/waku-api.md

   MessagePropagatedEvent:
     type: object
-    description: "Confirmation that a message has been correctly delivered to the network"
+    description: "Confirmation that a message has been correctly delivered to some neighbouring nodes."
     fields:
       request_id:
         type: RequestId